What Is Seller Financing?

 - If you currently have a mortgage, you’ll have to seek the approval of your lender to avoid the consequences of a due on sale clause.

-- If the buyer isn't default on the terms of the contract, it’s up to you to go through eviction and/or foreclosure proceedings.
+- If the buyer defaults on the terms of the contract, it’s up to you to go through the eviction and/or foreclosure proceedings.
 Depending on where you live, this may be easier in some states than others.

-From a buyer’s perspective, one of the big pros is that you can qualify if you have credit with some dings on it.
-On the other hand, you don’t get the same protections you would get with a traditional mortgage.
+One of the big pros of seller financing is that you can qualify if you have credit with some dings on it.
+On the other hand, you don’t get the same protections you’d get with a traditional mortgage.
 For a seller, you can get a higher interest rate than you can on many other investments, but you’re taking on the entire risk of the transaction.

-If you can manage it, it’s always better to qualify for a traditional mortgage as they come with lower interest rates and are more buyer-friendly.
-If you’re looking to buy a home or perhaps refinance out of your current seller financing, you can apply online with Rocket Mortgage®.
+If you can manage it, it’s always better to qualify for a traditional mortgage as they come with lower interest rates and are more buyer friendly.
+If you’re looking to buy a home or perhaps refinance out of your current seller financing, you can apply online.